Stańczyk (painting): Content

 The primary composition of the painting is in the contrast between the solemn jester (Stańczyk) – the focus of the painting – and the lively ball going on in the background.
 Stańczyk is shown sitting alone in a dark room, while a ball, hosted by the royal family, is in full swing in the neighbouring hall.
 His appearance is unlike that one would expect in a jester – gloomy, deep in thought.
 His seriousness is reinforced by his accessories: his marotte lies discarded on the floor, whereas a holy medallion of the Black Madonna of Częstochowa can be seen on his torso.
 The wrinkled carpet at Stańczyk's feet could have been formed by his collapsing heavily into the chair upon reading the letter, or through a nervous shifting of the feet thereafter.
 On the table lies a letter likely announcing that the Grand Duchy of Lithuania has lost Smolensk (now in Russia) to the Grand Duchy of Moscow, causing Stańczyk's sorrow and reflection on his fatherland's fate.
 The letter seems to have been discarded by some official, and only the jester realizes its significance – while the rulers are partying, celebrating the recent victory at the Battle of Orsha, disregarding the bad news about Smolensk.
 The letter bears the year 1533 (A.d.
 MDXXXIII) and the name "Samogitia", a province of the Commonwealth.
 The note is incongruent with the actual date of the fall of Smolensk in 1514, and is a matter of ongoing debate, though an outright mistake by the meticulous Matejko, known for use of symbolism and iconography, is unlikely.
 Another symbol, a lute, symbol of glory, is being carried by a court dwarf, stereotyped as a person of low stature and morale in Matejko's time; this suggests a decline of the Jagiellonian dynasty's fortunes.
 The window is thrown – or was blown – open, ruffling the tablecloth and alluding to an upset of the present order.
 Through the open window, the darkened profile of Wawel Cathedral in Krakow is visible – the site of the coronation of Polish kings.
 Next to it, a comet is seen – a portent of ill-fortune.
 The imagery of downfall is completed with the inclusion of the three stars of Orion's Belt seen above and to the left of the cathedral spire.
 In Greek mythology, Orion was a powerful hunter blinded by ego and his own greatness, but was ultimately brought down by the pinprick of a scorpion's sting.

-The Sad Clown Paradox
+The sad clown paradox

-The Sad Clown Paradox is the concept that someone who looks happy on the outside is actually sad inside.
-A clown is usually associated with this paradox since clowns are usually seen as a happy figure, but this painting is also a representation of it, since Stańczyk is a jester, whose job is to entertain, yet he is shown in a moment of hopelessness.
-The dark colors in the painting convey this theme with the contrast of the bright colors in the ball.
+The sad clown paradox is the concept of someone who, while appearing joyful, harbors sadness.
+This painting represents the same concept - Stańczyk is a jester whose job is to entertain, yet he is shown in a moment of hopelessness.
+The colors of the dark room, in contrast with the bright colors of the ball, convey this theme.